txs/meteor-wecare-accounts-entry-flow-blaze-global/README.md

-This is a fork of joshowens:accounts-entry which uses Flow Router instead of Iron Router.
+This is a account Entry that works with FlowRouter 2.0 and Blaze layout.
+A fix to use Blaze layout instead of flow layout.
+.

 ## Getting started